schnaitter/text-fs-1/oers.md

  * Sorting (e.g. given this setup, what steps need to be taken in which order / sort the choice of tools accordingly),
  * Ranking (e.g. rank data formats in terms of their automatic processability)

-0. Operationalization of the research question: How to examine media waves: Video
+## Chapter 0.
+Introduction: Operationalization of the research question - How to examine media waves: Video
- * Where are we starting from? (newspaper articles in various formats)
+ * Where are we starting from? (newspaper articles in PDF / jpg format)
  * Where do we want to end up? (wikipedia like plot on the newspaper coverage on the Spanish flu)

-## Chapter 1: Data Homogenisation
+## Chapter 1: Corpus Collection
-1. Text as digital object – formats: xml, pdf / jpg, txt: Text / Video
+1. Text as digital object – formats: pdf / jpg: Text / Video
+2. Metadata (conceptual introduction)?: Text / Video
+ * What fields do we need?
+ * What fields are there, what fields should be added?
+ * Format

+## Chapter 2: Corpus Preparation
-### What is OCR?
+3. What is OCR?
-2. What is OCR?: Text / Video
+  * What is OCR?: Text / Video
-3. OCR services: Text / Table
+  * OCR services: Text / Table
 	  * What libraries are they?
 	  * What are we using and why?
 4. Application of OCR: Notebook (with Text)
   * What does input data look like?
   * How is it applied?
   * What does the output look like?
+5. Quality of OCR : Text / Video & Notebook
+  * How to compare output?
+  * Producing gold-standard data manually
+  * measurements: accuracy, precision, recall, F1
-### Post-Correction of OCR
+## Chapter 3: Post-Correction of OCR
-5. Post-Correction: Text / Video
+6. Post-Correction: Text / Video
   * Why and when do we need it?
   * What different methods are there?
 Manual, Rule-Based, LLM-based
-6. Manual Post-Correction: Notebook
-  * Users manually post-correct sample data
 7. The concept of rule-based Post-Correction: Text / Video
   * Typical OCR mistakes are introduced
   * RegEx is introduced: Point to external resource (Video / Text / Tutorial)